raphael12333/cod1-battleroyale/README.md

 ### Some TODO:
 - rotate the player character when skydiving
   - it's planned to skydive at first person but at least for other players not to see each other skydiving standing
-- make the setgravity command of my fork to work
+- make a setgravity command
-  - some "cl->ps.gravity = g_gravity" from *cod_lnxded* must probably be intercepted
+  - i started one in my codextended fork, but it seems some "cl->ps.gravity = g_gravity" must be intercepted for it to work
-- Automatize the zone cycle and randomize the locations instead of hardcoding the coordinates
+- Automatize the zone cycle and randomize the locations
 - Make the plane to fly higher
 - Show the zone on the compass
-- Make a gametype file
 ___
 You can see some videos here: https://www.youtube.com/channel/UCiq2c23nxeMk6gcMqozrebQ